 A canker sore in the throat can be painful.
 However, home remedies, such as sucking an ice cube or using a saltwater gargle, may provide relief.

-Also known as mouth ulcers or aphthous ulcers, canker sores are small lesions that develops in the mouth or throat.
-They usually appear on the inside of the cheeks or lips, but they can sometimes affect the back of the throat and tonsils.
+Also known as mouth ulcers or aphthous ulcers, canker sores are small lesions that develop in the mouth or throat.
+They can appear on the inside of the cheeks or lips, but they can sometimes affect the back of the throat and tonsils.

 Canker sores affect the mucous membrane, the soft protective layer lining the throat and mouth.
-They look like a small grey or white spot with a red border.
+They may look like a small gray or white spot with a red border.
 They may appear slightly sunken, with raised edges.
-Most are only a few millimeters across.

 A canker sore can appear on a tonsil.
 In these cases, a person may have a sore throat that only affects one side of the throat, which they may mistake for tonsillitis.